Abdullah al-Qasemi: Family

-Al -Qasimi grew up between the sweet of the sweet and the apartment in very bad circumstances, in addition to losing the tenderness of his parents, the living conditions were very bad, which called him to leave his village forever while he was ten years old, and at a time when some believe that the decision to leave has taken by the boy himself to escape from these difficult conditions, Dr. Faisal Al -Qasimi believes that the uncles of Sheikh Abdullah are the ones who pushed him to migrate The livelihood, and they insisted on leaving in front of his mother's insistence, and their argument was to search for his father to feed him and apply him after they were narrowed in these bad living conditions.
-In Cairo, a journey of long -standing and then intellectual research, which has become one of the most prominent actors at the level of the Arab world.
+Al-Qasemi grew up between Khubb al-Hulwah and the apartment.
+In addition to losing the tenderness of his parents, the living conditions were poor, the combination of which may have been why he left his village at the age of ten.
+Dr. Faisal al-Qasemi instead believes that the uncles of Sheikh Abdullah are the ones who pushed him to leave.
+The livelihood, and they insisted on leaving in front of his mother's insistence, and their argument was to search for his father to feed him and apply him after they were narrowed in these bad living conditions.
+In Cairo, a journey of long-standing and then intellectual research, which has become one of the most prominent actors at the level of the Arab world.

-In Riyadh, where Al -Qasimi studied Sheikh "Saad bin Atiq", he got to know a delegation from Sharjah who came to the visit of Riyadh, and it was a coincidence that the head of the delegation is a friend of his father and knew him completely, so I walked on his horizon signs of hope in meeting his father, and this was what happened on the coast of the Gulf of Amman, but the amazement hit the boy who was looking not only to meet his father, but that the tender He used to work as a merchant in pearls and strictly in his interpretation of many teachings of the Islamic religion, which he met with some softening and cruelty and imposed on him a very cruel education method.
+In Riyadh, where al-Qasemi studied Sheikh "Saad bin Atiq", he got to know a delegation from Sharjah who came to the visit of Riyadh, and it was a coincidence that the head of the delegation is a friend of his father and knew him completely, so I walked on his horizon signs of hope in meeting his father, and this was what happened on the coast of the Gulf of Amman, but the amazement hit the boy who was looking not only to meet his father, but that the tender He used to work as a merchant in pearls and strictly in his interpretation of many teachings of the Islamic religion, which he met with some softening and cruelty and imposed on him a very cruel education method.

-This dry meeting must have its subsequent impact on the life of Al -Qasimi.
-Al -Qasimi says, describing that meeting in one of his messages that he sent to Professor Ahmed Al -Sibai:
+This dry meeting must have its subsequent impact on the life of al-Qasemi.
+Al-Qasemi says, describing that meeting in one of his messages that he sent to Professor Ahmed al-Sibai: